haroonsyed/SolarSystemViewer/readme.md

 <br>
 I also implemented instanced rendering and grouping objects into a tree structure based on matching mesh and material.
 This was necessary before my plans to overhaul the physics system for galaxy-level simulaton.<br>
 <br>In the future I want to also implement something called bindless textures to increase performance and flexibility further. <br>
-<br>The instanced rendering, while more performant than individual draw calls is severely less efficient than I hoped it would be, only able to draw 10k objects on my GTX1070 before fps becomes poor.
-I plan on using nvidia nsight to debug this.<br><br>
+<br>The instanced rendering, is able to handle tens to hundreds of thousands of objects no problem..<br><br>

 ![instanced rendering](./docs/instancedRendering.png)
-This example has a couple thousand stars (with physics disabled) and runs okay with instancing.
-But any further and fps goes too low.
+This example has a couple thousand stars and runs with instancing.

 ### Textures

-The defaultShader has support for diffuse, normal, specular maps.
+The defaultShader has support for diffuse, normal, specular maps, and emissive maps.
 Custom shaders can also be created that make use of other texture units.

 #### Diffuse: